 (19) Return the engine to Stage 1 (see Table 3), and follow stabilization procedure for BSFC measurement with BL oil.

 11.6.3 Test Operating Stages—Table 3 depicts the test operating conditions for the stages, and Table 5 depicts the schedule of operation.
+Data obtained for all stages, including flushing, will be one minute snapshot logging.
+Section 11.6.5 that specifies logging during BSFC remains unchanged.

 11.6.3.1 After an engine has been broken in and deemed an acceptable stand/engine combination by TMC, evaluate non-reference oils relative to BL oil.
-This entails comparing the mass of fuel consumed for test oil aged for (16 and 109 h ) run at the six stages, with fuel consumed for the fresh BL oil run before and after the test oil.
+This entails comparing the mass of fuel consumed for test oil aged for 16 h and 125 h run at the six stages, with fuel consumed for the fresh BL oil run before and after the test oil.

 11.6.4 Stabilization to Stage Conditions—After the flying flush to each oil (BL or test oil) and for the change to each stage, prior to beginning the BSFC measurement cycle a stabilization time is specified of 90 min...
 This time is that which elapses between initially changing the speed/torque/temperature set points and the beginning of the first BSFC measurement cycle for that stage.
 It, therefore, includes the time during which the temperatures are changing.
 Manage the speed, torque, coolant, and oil temperature control loops such that the processes are brought to the desired set points.